-An upload or download is started from the PROGRAM mode with the G code displayed.
+An upload or download is started from the Program mode with the G code displayed.
 To start an upload or download, press the minus (-) key while the G code is displayed and blinking.
-The display will then show:

-Prog n

-where n is the currently selected program number.
-You can select a different program by pressing a number key and then START to return to PROGRAM mode or MODE to return to RUN mode.
-Or you can press the minus (-) key again and the display will show:

-SEnd n

-where n is the currently selected program number.
-You can select a different program by pressing a number key and then START to begin sending that selected program.
-Or you can press the minus (-) key again and the display will show:

-rEcE n

-where n is the currently selected program number.
-You can select a different program by pressing a number key and then START to begin receiving that selected program.
-Or you can press the minus (-) key again and the display will return to PROGRAM mode.
-Both uploading and downloading can be terminated by pressing the CLR button.
+The display will then show Prog n, where n is the currently selected program number.
+You can select a different program by pressing a number key and then Start to return to Program mode or Mode to return to Run mode.
+Or you can press the minus (-) key again and the display will show SEnd n, where n is the currently selected program number.
+You can select a different program by pressing a number key and then Start to begin sending that selected program.
+Or you can press the minus (-) key again and the display will show FECE n, where n is the currently selected program number.
+You can select a different program by pressing a number key and then Start to begin receiving that selected program.
+Or you can press the minus (-) key again and the display will show FECE n, where n is the currently selected program number.
+You can select a different program by pressing a number key and then Start to begin receiving that selected program.
+Or you can press the minus (-) key again and the display will show FECE n.